Purchase a Brick!

 Golfers Against Cancer

-In 2021 and 2022, the Golfers Against Cancer Tournament and Gala were successfully organized and raised $300K for cancer research.
-Also, a new GAC-sponsored Hitmaker Music Event helped raise support for cancer research in 2022 and a 3rd annual event is planned for 2023.
-As a result, six projects were awarded $50K each.
+The 2024 Golfers Against Cancer Hitmaker Music Event and Golf Tournament raised $140K for cancer research and three projects were awarded about $50K each.
 These grants support the collaboration of experienced scientists working together to test novel ideas in cancer research.
 Innovation is a key criterion required to acquire funding through agencies such as the National Institutes of Health (NIH) and the National Cancer Institute (NCI).
 Based on the success of the researchers supported in the past, we expect that these pilot funds will be leveraged into larger research grants from the NIH, NCI and other agencies.
 In this way, our efforts are a catalyst for research, analogous to venture capital funding for entrepreneurs.

-In past years, the Denver Chapter of Golfers Against Cancer has funded research on blood cancers (leukemia), gastrointestinal cancer (colon, pancreas, etc), bladder cancer, breast cancer, liver cancer, lung cancer, head and neck cancer, as well as childhood cancers and basic mechanisms of cancer development and treatment.
+In past years, the Denver Chapter of Golfers Against Cancer has funded research on blood cancers (leukemia), gastrointestinal cancer (colon, pancreas, etc), bladder cancer, breast cancer, liver cancer, lung cancer, head and neck cancer, skin cancer as well as childhood cancers and basic mechanisms of cancer development and treatment.
+(See past Projects)

 Why Pilot Funding is so important for Cancer Research